Chukobyte/seika-engine/README.md

 It's simple to contribute to roll-back engine, follow the easy steps below:

-1. Create a fork of the roll-back-engine repo.
+1. Create a fork of the seika-engine repo.
 2. Make sure to pull the latest from main before pushing up changes.
 3. Submit a pull request to the main branch stating the reason for the change.
 4. Once a pull request is submitted, changes may be requested and/or additional information may be requested.